 City of Cincinnati: Propelled by Propane

 In 2010, the City of Cincinnati felt the push to break the status quo.
-Andrew Glenn, Director of Public Services, committed to cleaning up the air in the city.
-He envisioned a sustainable fleet of service vehicles for the city that would reduce Cincinnati’s dependence on foreign oil, while also reducing their carbon footprint.
-Part of his vision was motivated by the mayor’s “Climate Protection Action Plan: The Green Cincinnati Plan.”
+As a result, Andrew Glenn, Director of Public Services, is committed to improving the city’s air quality.
+He envisioned a sustainable fleet of service vehicles that would reduce Cincinnati’s reliance on foreign oil and lower its carbon footprint.
+Notably, the mayor’s “Climate Protection Action Plan: The Green Cincinnati Plan” helped shape that vision.
+This plan included purchasing more alternative fuel fleet vehicles to cut harmful emissions.
 The proposal included the procurement of additional alternative fuel fleet vehicles to reduce harmful emissions.

-Cincinnati’s local Clean Cities Coalition, Clean Fuels Ohio, introduced city officials to propane autogas, offering expert advice and guidance about the alternative fuel.
-Clean Fuels Ohio helped the city receive a grant to deploy propane autogas vehicles to add to the cities existing mix of E-85, electric and hybrid vehicles.
+To support this effort, Clean Fuels Ohio, the city’s Clean Cities Coalition, introduced officials to propane autogas.
+They also provided expert guidance on the alternative fuel.
+In addition, Clean Fuels Ohio helped the city secure a grant to expand its fleet.
+This included new propane autogas vehicles to complement the existing E-85, electric, and hybrid vehicles.

 “Propane autogas’s benefits are three-fold,” said Andrew Conley, Clean Fuel Ohio’s Program Director.
 “It offers economic and environmental benefits, along with an ease of transition due to it being a readily available fuel source.”